mmolari/affinity_maturation/README.md

 The rest of the `.csv` file contains a table.
 Each column corresponds to a different mouse.
 Entries consist in single-cell affinity measurements.
 The measured quantity is the antibody dissociation constant Kd, measured in nano-Molar units.
 For details on the experimental technique used to obtain the measurements please refer to [*Eyer, Klaus, et al. "Single-cell deep phenotyping of IgG-secreting cells for high-resolution immune monitoring."
 Nature biotechnology 35.10 (2017): 977.*](https://www.nature.com/articles/nbt.3964)

-## Code documentation

-If you are interested in using the code for your own immunization simulations, or in applying the inference procedure to your data, here is a documentation page with more details on how to use the code.
-Please if you do so remember to cite our paper.
-If you have questions feel free to send us an [e-mail](mailto:marco.molari@phys.ens.fr).